Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 ![GSoC Logo](gsoclogo.svg)

 ## Introduction
-This is the beginners guide to Google Summer of Code (GSoC).
+This is the beginner's guide to Google Summer of Code (GSoC).
 The Google Summer of Code is an annual global program sponsored and managed by Google.
 The program focuses on bringing more student developers into open source project development.
 In this program, the students work with an Open source organization under the guidance of mentors (selected organization members) on a 3-month programming project in Summers.

 ## Motivation
 Many students (including my college juniors) reach out to me on various social media platforms to ask queries regarding GSoC.